 Bonaire has a warm, dry climate year-round, with sunny afternoons reaching 29-33°C and cool, slightly windy nights, thanks to the island’s ever-blowing trade winds.
 Although the island sees very little rainfall, wayward tropical storms do occasionally pass through, delivering precipitation, humidity, and high winds.
 Though uncommon, these weather events typically take place during August and September.
 These storms can impact surface conditions and visibility, even if they pass hundreds of kilometres offshore.

 Water temperatures around Bonaire range from 27-30°C with the warmest months in August and September.
 However, most divers here prefer to wear a full wetsuit over a shortie.
-Diving independently means you can enjoy longer bottom times, so its best to dive suitably well insulated.
+Diving independently means you can enjoy longer bottom times, so it's best to dive suitably well insulated.

 Bonaire’s busy season technically runs from November through April.
 But, if you’re hoping to avoid the tourist crowds, avoid Christmas and New Year holidays and Easter week.
 Diving conditions are excellent between February and July, and in November when the island enjoys optimal weather and low visitor numbers.